 Again this is "self-fulfilling": at the end of the procedure, the players have acquired common belief in rationality.
-An illuminating way of proving this uses an idea from Baltag et al. (2009):
+An illuminating way of proving this uses an idea from [86]:

 Strategies as plausibility relations.
 Each sub-relation R of the total move relation induces a total plausibility order ord(R) on endpoints of a game: